wg-osr/walkerga.github.io/class/fi_hobgoblin.md

 ## Goblin Legion
 You can now find up to 4 replacement goblins each time you rest.

-You can "roll" them as a wizard would do Spell Dice to help you on any task: Each goblin is a D4 that can be added to any of your rolls.
-If the result of the roll is 3 or 4, the goblin dies pathetically to help you.
-These goblins can even be used as actual spell
+You can "roll" them as a [wizard](/class/wizard#spells) would do Spell Dice to help you on any task: Each goblin is a D4 that can be added to any of your rolls.
+If the result of the roll is 3 or 4, the goblin dies pathetically helping you.

+These goblins can even be used as actual Spell Dice if you find a spell book.
+If you do so, you take 1 damage for each die roll of 3 or 4 from the goblin exploding.
+The pell effects are reflavored as goblins acting it.